plantanapp/documentation/docs/modules/forms-events.md

 ---
 id: forms-events
-title: Forms: Events
+title: Forms":" Events
-sidebar_label: Forms: Events
+sidebar_label: Forms":" Events
 ---

 It is very important to understand when and and